-Personally, I found that nursing while I was pregnant and very sick with nausea helped me get some much needed rest with a toddler who was otherwise keeping me on my feet!
+Personally, I found that nursing while I was pregnant (and very sick with nausea) helped me get some much needed rest with a toddler who was otherwise keeping me on my feet!

 The first part of tandem nursing is nursing through an entire pregnancy.
 It is possible to temporarily wean during pregnancy and have the older child resume nursing after the baby’s birth.
 The child may want to, or she may not.
 In either case, you will be nursing through a significant part of your pregnancy.

-You will produce less and less as your pregnancy progresses.
-Some children will wean because there isn’t any more milk (my kids who nursed through their sibling’s pregnancy never seemed to care).
-Others will continue to comfort nurse even though they aren’t getting any milk.
+You will produce less and less milk as your pregnancy progresses.
+Some children will wean because there isn’t any more milk.
+However, others won’t mind the decrease.
+My kids who nursed through their sibling’s pregnancy never seemed to.
+Some toddlers will continue to comfort nurse even though they aren’t getting much milk.